Mermentau, Louisiana: History

-In the last quarter of the 18th century, there was an Atakapa chief Nementou.
+In the last quarter of the 18th century, there was an Atakapa chief named Nementou.
 On April 16, 1784, he sold land on Bayou Plaquemine Brule to Antoin Blanc for $100.
 Nementou is later mentioned as chief of a village on a river with the same name.
 Eventually, through a clerical error, Nementou became Mementou and this was then corrupted into Mermentau through confusion with the French word mer, which means "sea".

 The Mermentau area was once reputedly a refuge for smugglers.
 It was a crossing point for brave travelers on the Old Spanish Trail, but had such a bad reputation that until the Louisiana Purchase no one would go there to see how many people there were.

 John Landreth was a surveyor who was sent from Washington, D.C., in 1818 to look for timber in Acadiana that could be harvested for the use of building Navy ships.
 He kept a journal and had this to say: "...these places, particularly the Mermentau and Calcasieu are the harbours and Dens of the most abandoned wretches of the human race... smugglers and Pirates who go about the coast of the Gulph (sic) of vessels of a small draught of water and rob and plunder without distinction every vessel of every nation they meet and are able to conquer and put to death every soul they find on board without respect of persons age or sex and then their unlawful plunder they carry all through the country and sell at a very low rate and find plenty of purchasers."